 Final Thoughts

-Whether you’re building your very first collection or adding a fifth (no judgment, ever), I hope this list introduced you to at least one or two brands you hadn’t discovered yet.
-That’s always my goal with C&C — to be the friend who points you toward the beautiful things before everyone else finds them.
+Whether you’re building your very first collection or adding a fifth, I hope this list introduced you to at least one or two brands you hadn’t discovered yet.
+That’s always my goal with C&C, to be the friend who points you toward the beautiful, underrated items & brands before everyone else finds them.